Dear Military Spouse,

 Your spouse is leaving and you’ll be alone to raise your family, mow the lawn, fix the garage disposal and endure every curve ball Murphy pitches.
 You feel so alone.

 You wonder what is wrong with the both of you.
 You won’t be seeing each other for a WHOLE YEAR and you can barely even touch each other.
 You’re thinking thoughts that are so abnormal you don’t even dare utter them to your most trusted circles.

-You look at him as he prepares to face a world of unknown and you wonder what he’s thinking.
+You look at them as they prepare to face a world of unknown and you wonder what they’re thinking.

 You’ve been asking yourself hard questions.

-Why would he rather spend every second on the phone with his battle buddy that will venture off with him, rather than with you?
+Why would they rather spend every second on the phone with their battle buddies that will venture off with them, rather than with you?

-Finally you ask yourself the question that has been etched in the back of your mind but you haven’t dared to venture to that corner quite yet, “Will he even miss me?”
+Finally you ask yourself the question that has been etched in the back of your mind but you haven’t dared to venture to that corner quite yet, “Will they even miss me?”

 So you withdraw even further.
 You have to.

-It hurts that he doesn’t want to be close to you in these final days, so you convince yourself that you don’t want to be near him either.
+It hurts that they don’t want to be close to you in these final days, so you convince yourself that you don’t want to be near them either.
 You have to, because that sense of rejection is like a thousand knives millimeters from your beating heart.